Keeth Smart: Fencing career

+Smart's fencing coach was Yury Gelman.

-During college, he was the NCAA sabre champion in 1997 and 1999, and took second place in 2001.
+During college, Smart was the NCAA sabre champion in 1997 and 1999, and took second place in 2001.

 He was a member of the 1999 Pan American Games bronze medal team.

-He has competed in three Olympic Games.
-In the individual Olympic men's sabre competition, he placed 30th in the 2000 Olympic Games, 15th in 2004, 4th in the team event, 6th in 2008, and he won the silver medal in the team event.
-His sister Erinn also earned a silver medal at the 2008 Olympics.
+Smart competed in three Olympic Games in men's saber.
+He placed 30th in the individual competition in the 2000 Olympic Games.
+He then placed 15th in the individual competition and 4th in the team competition at the 2004 Olympic Games.

+He placed 6th in the individual competition at the 2008 Olympic Games, defeating eventual three-time individual Olympic champion Áron Szilágyi along the way, and won a silver medal in the 2008 team event.
+In the saber team semi-finals the United States had been losing to Russia 40–35, before Smart outscored Russian Stanislav Pozdnyakov 10–4 for the win, with Team USA beating the Russians 45–44, allowing the Americans to go on to win the silver medal.
+It was the first Olympic medal for the US men's saber team since 1948.

+His sister Erinn also earned a silver medal as part of the US women's foil team at the 2008 Olympics.

 In 2002 and 2004, Smart won the US national sabre championship.
 In 2003, he became the first American to be named the top-ranked fencer internationally.

 Personal life

 Keeth married Shyra (Cooper) Smart on May 27, 2007 in Chapel Hill, North Carolina.
-They live in Brooklyn, NY with their two children.

-Keeth and his sister Erinn are actively involved in the Peter Westbrook Foundation in New York.
+They live in Brooklyn, New York, with their two children.
+Keeth and his sister Erinn are actively involved in the Peter Westbrook Foundation in New York City.